James Outman Player Props: Dodgers vs. Cardinals

 James Outman At The Plate

-- Outman is batting .287 with four doubles, three triples, seven home runs and 10 walks.
+- Outman has four doubles, three triples, seven home runs and 10 walks while batting .287.

-- Among the qualified hitters in MLB play, he ranks 37th in batting average, 55th in on-base percentage, and fifth in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 41st, his on-base percentage ranks 52nd, and he is fifth in the league in slugging.

-- In 57.7% of his games this season (15 of 26), Outman has picked up at least one hit, and in eight of those games (30.8%) he recorded at least two.

-- He has hit a home run in 19.2% of his games this season, and 7.1% of his trips to the plate.
+- He has hit a home run in five games this year (18.5%), homering in 7.1% of his chances at the plate.

-- In 30.8% of his games this year, Outman has had at least one RBI.
-He's picked up more than one in 19.2% and driven in three or more of his team's runs in three contests.
+- Outman has picked up an RBI in nine games this year (33.3%), with more than one RBI in five of those contests (18.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.